Nature Canada

 Women for Nature have established a grant/bursary for a young person to develop and implement a project to celebrate the role that nature plays in our Canadian culture and identity.

-All across Canada, people and organizations inspire us with their leadership and devotion to our natural world.
-They commit their time and energy not for credit but for the results.
-They choose to take up the call to protect, engage and advocate on behalf of nature.
-They act as a strong voice for nature for our children’s futures.
+All across Canada, people and organizations inspire us through their leadership and devotion to the natural world.
+They commit their time and energy not for recognition but for impact.
+They choose to protect, engage, and advocate on behalf of nature, acting as a strong voice for young people’s futures.

 Women for Nature are leaders who care deeply about nature and want to inspire others to make a difference.
 In particular, they want to encourage, foster and nurture youth (under 30) to demonstrate their leadership for nature.

-To that end, a grant/bursary has been established for a young person (under 30) to develop and implement a youth-led, community-based project centered around nature and sustainability in Canada.
+To that end, the Young Nature Leaders grant/bursary has been established for a young person (under 30) to develop and implement a youth-led, community-based project centered around nature and sustainability in Canada.

-This grant of $1,000 will support project implementation in the year 2024, to celebrate the role that nature plays in our Canadian culture and identity.
+This $1,000 grant will support project implementation in 2026, celebrating the role that nature plays in our Canadian identity.

 You can read about previous winners here.